CSC207-2023Y-UofT/course-project-autotrace/README.md

 ## Getting Started

-To use AutoTrace, simply download and install the app on your Android device.
-If you're an administrator, make sure to log in with your credentials to access registration features.
-For regular users, basic information can be accessed without signing up.
-Enjoy the seamless experience of accessing vehicle details with just a license plate number!
+To use AutoTrace, simply sign up for an account once you open the app.
+Once you have an account, you can register your new vehicles and if you get a parking violation, it will show up on your account.
+You can also customize your profile from the profile page.
+If you made an account and forgot your password, you can reset that too.